Qodana 2026.1 Help

 Yes, you can switch between trial versions of the Ultimate and Ultimate Plus licenses using your JetBrains Account, but remember that this can only be done once.

 You can also switch one time from the trial version of the Ultimate and Ultimate Plus licenses to the Community license.
 Once you’ve converted your trial license to the Community license, the process is irreversible.
 Ensure you are making an informed decision.
 Remember that the Community license does not support all the features available in the Ultimate or Ultimate Plus subscriptions.
-If you wish to revert to the Ultimate or Ultimate Plus subscription after conversion, you’ll need to move to a paid subscription.
+If you wish to revert to the Ultimate or Ultimate Plus subscription after conversion, you’ll need to switch to a paid subscription.

 After the trial period has ended, this one-time limitation is removed, and you can switch between subscription plans an unlimited number of times.
 In this case, however, all purchased subscriptions are not refunded.